jrschaferb/dillonma.github.io/project1_bamap/project1.md

 ---
-title: Project 1 - Badassness Map
+title: Project 1
 feature_image: "p1_feature.png"
 feature_text: |
-  ## Project 1 - Badassness Map
+  ## Badassness Map
   This is a demo of a project page for GES.
 ---

 This is normal text.
 The first header section is what will be displayed on the top of the page.
 Ignore the title for now.